USTCSoftware2019/foresyn/backend/cobra_wrapper/README.md

 ## Setup

+Broker settings in `settings.py` is RabbitMQ default user, password and vhost.
+To make a test, no more setup is required except installation of RabbitMQ

-Create a user and vhost of RabbitMQ to provide the app with a broker
+If required, create a user and vhost of RabbitMQ to provide the app with a broker

 ```bash
 sudo rabbitmqctl add_user myuser mypassword